gw-odw/odw-2020/Challenge/README.md

 to 3 people.
 Solutions are due at the start of the close-out session on Day 3.

 Challenges are ordered by difficulty.
 Entries will be rewarded a number of points that scales with the difficulty of the challenge.
-You can try to solve the challenge in the order you like.
-Starting with the most difficult is risky but you get a big reward if you succeed by the end of the session!

 Good luck to all!

 ## Challenge 1 (1 point) -- Novice